RchLi/PFC-as-Meta-RL/README.md

 Implementation of the meta RL algorithm proposed by [Prefrontal cortex as a meta-reinforcement learning system](https://www.nature.com/articles/s41593-018-0147-8).

 ## Experiment setup
-We use an one layer LSTM trained with A2C and test it in both independent and dependent bandit problems.
+We use one-layer LSTM trained with A2C and test it in both independent and dependent bandit problems.
 All the hypermeters are same as suggested in [Learn to reinforcement learn](https://arxiv.org/abs/1611.05763)

 ## Result